 CC test: The board leads the organisation in being transparent and accountable.

-Commentary: The Secretary publishes a monthly newsletter that reports on events, news, finances and matters arising from bi-monthly committee meetings.
-Officers report at the monthly supper meetings and the AGM and are open to questioning by members.
+Commentary: The Secretary publishes regular newsletters that reports on events, news, finances and matters arising from bi-monthly committee meetings.
+Officers report at the supper meetings and the AGM and are open to questioning by members.
 Members can request to observe at a Committee Meeting.
 The Newsletter and Chairman’s Annual Report is posted on the public website and Annual Accounts are circulated and discussed and agreed at the AGM with the numbers approved submitted to the Charity Commissioners in our annual return.
 Membership of Puddenecks Club is open to all through application.